15 Best Things to Do in Canyonlands National Park

 Yelp: Jailhouse Café

-That being said, Black Canyon of the Gunnison National Park feel like a hidden gem compared to both Arches and Canyonlands, making it one of my favorite places to hike in an otherwise very popular part of the country.
+That said, Black Canyon of the Gunnison National Park feel like an uncrowded hidden gem compared to both Arches and Canyonlands, making it one of my favorite places to get outside in an otherwise very popular part of the country!

 Read My Separate Post: Black Canyon of the Gunnison National Park

-Antelope Canyon and everything that Page, Arizona, has to offer is only a four-and-a-half-hour drive away from Moab!
+That said, Antelope Canyon, and everything that Page, Arizona has to offer, is only a four-and-a-half-hour drive away from Moab!

 Read My Separate Post: Upper vs. Lower Antelope Canyon